Past winner David Huebert shares 5 reasons to enter the CBC Short Story Prize

 When David Huebert won the 2016 CBC Short Story Prize for his story, Enigma, it kickstarted an unforgettable journey — one that includes saw his debut short story collection, Peninsula Sinking, get published.

-Not enough?
-Here are five more reasons Huebert says you should enter the CBC Short Story Prize.
+The 2022 CBC Short Story Prize is now open for submissions.
+If you're thinking about entering, here are five reasons Huebert says you should enter the CBC Short Story Prize.

 1. You'll reach new readers

 "Winning the CBC Short Story Prize was the most exciting moment in my literary career this far.
 With this prize, I reached a different kind of popular readership than ever before.
 I had people coming up to me in the hockey dressing room and leaning into my backyard from porches saying, 'Hey I read your story online and it was great!'
 It was thrilling."

 "It may feel like a short story comes with a restrictive word count, but in a way there are infinite possibilities in a short story.
 In fact, one of the things that's wonderful about the short story genre is that it's much more conducive to experimentation than the novel, because you can sustain an experiment for 1800 words in a way that you can't for an entire novel."

 3. You can start in the middle of things

 "The short story is a beautiful opportunity to start right in the middle of things.
 Always start with crisis.
 Always withhold information.

 Keep the reader wondering, and then reward that curiosity.

 "Take whatever you think is most powerful about your character's life and don't tell it — at least not right away.
 Keep the reader wondering, and then reward that curiosity."